blocksds/sdk/docs/content/guides/debugging.md

 ---
-title: Debugging programs
+title: Debugging guide
-weight: 30
+weight: 0
 ---

 While developing applications with BlocksDS you will reach situations where you